* This is the Consumer Version. *

 Disorders of the immune system occur when

-The body cannot generate appropriate immune responses against invading microorganisms (an immunodeficiency disorder—see Overview of Immunodeficiency Disorders).
+The body cannot generate appropriate immune responses against invading microorganisms (an immunodeficiency disorder—see page Overview of Immunodeficiency Disorders).

-An excessive immune response to often harmless foreign antigens damages normal tissues (an allergic reaction—see Overview of Allergic Reactions).
+An excessive immune response to often harmless foreign antigens damages normal tissues (an allergic reaction—see page Overview of Allergic Reactions).

 The body has a series of defenses.
 Defenses include physical barriers, white blood cells, and molecules such as antibodies and complement proteins.